 - Introduction to the 12-Steps and Alcoholics Anonymous (A.A.) meetings with military staff from local bases

 - Monthly presentations led by Military One Source and the local Veterans Association

 - Family involvement

 During the treatment planning process, the above methods of care can be added to a patient’s personalized treatment plan.
 Our staff works closely with those who choose to heal and recover at Wilmington to determine the types of the treatment will be best suited to meet patients’ individual needs.
 Should a patient’s needs change, his or her treatment plan can also be revised in order to help the person as he or she works towards achieving new goals.

 Following completion of our inpatient rehabilitation program, patients can then step down to our partial hospitalization level of care, and then into intensive outpatient treatment so that they can continue to work towards living the recovered and sober lives they deserve to be living.

+Wilmington Treatment Center is your choice for fentanyl addiction treatment when you or your loved one asks the question: what is the best rehab near me?
 If you or your loved one would like to learn more about Wilmington Treatment Center’s transformative treatment and how we can help you or a person you care about leave an addiction to fentanyl in the past, please contact our rehab to gather more information.
 Our staff is happy to speak with you and can help you determine if our center is the perfect place to have your or your loved one’s addiction treatment needs met.